-All concerns must be reported following the steps below:-
+All concerns must be reported following the steps below:

 - If you are concerned that a student might be in immediate danger or at risk of significant harm you must act immediately.
-Do you need to take immediate action to secure the safety of the student? - Report your concerns directly to the Headteacher as soon as possible Kelly Osborne-James on 01793 236611. - If the Headteacher is not contactable, report to the most senior member of staff on site, or if due to a situation where there is a conflict of interest in reporting the matter to the Headteacher, report to the most senior member of staff on site. - If your concerns are about the Headteacher, report to the Chair of the Academy Council directly Andy Smith 07948628578.
+Do you need to take immediate action to secure the safety of the student? - Report your concerns directly to the Headteacher (currently, Executive Principal Jon Young) as soon as possible -on 01793 236611. - If the Headteacher is not contactable, report to the most senior member of staff on site, or if due to a situation where there is a conflict of interest in reporting the matter to the Headteacher. report to the most senior member of staff on site. - If your concerns are about the Headteacher, report to the CEO of the Trust, Gemma Piper.

-- Staff should NOT record allegations or concerns about adults working or volunteering with students on electronic student record systems (CPOMS). - Remember to record the full date and time, your name and role and keep your record as factual as possible.
-This can be on a hard safeguarding concern form or secure email to the Headteacher.

-If a concern/disclosure form is unavailable, handwritten notes can be made on a piece of paper.
+- Record your concerns using the school's 'Concern/Disclosure' form (see Appendix 5), as soon as possible - Staff should NOT record allegations or concerns about adults working or volunteering with students on electronic student record systems (CPOMS). - Remember to record the full date and time, your name and role and keep your record as factual as possible. - If a concern/disclosure form is unavailable, handwritten notes can be made on a piece of paper.
 (This must be retained, even if the notes are subsequently written up onto a form).

-- Record what action you are taking, for example record the name of the member of staff you have reported to. - The original concern form should be passed to the Headteacher or the Chair of the Academy Council, if the concern/allegation involves the Headteacher.
-Copies should not be retained by you. - If the person you have reported the concern to does not take your concern seriously, you must escalate your concern to the Chair of Academy Council or CEO (if you are part of a Trust/Federation).
+Record what action you are taking, for example, record the name of the member of staff you have reported to.

+- The original concern form should be passed to the Headteacher or the Trust CEO, if the concern/allegation involves the Headteacher.
+Copies should not be retained by you. - If the person you have reported the concern to does not take your concern seriously, you must escalate your concern to the CEO of TPAT.
 Ultimately, anyone can report a safeguarding concern about an adult working with children into the local authority, asking to speak to the Local Authority Designated Officer (LADO).
 See Quick Reference Contact Guide on page 3.